liz3/blog/content/posts/2024-06-21-eink-display.md

 There are [dedicated libraries](https://github.com/caemor/epd-waveshare) for those displays but i decided against using it because at time of starting the project the implementation for the specific display was just merged into the main branch but even then it did not seam to work and besides that the code needed for the display is not very complicated anyways.
 Although i should mention that the reason the display was not working might have been another one.

-## Issues getting the Display to Powere on
+## Issues getting the Display to Power on
 I would argue the biggest issue while getting the display to work is that Waveshare does provide little to no effective documentation regarding the hardware setup.
 When starting with this, it could have eliminated a lot of uncertainity while trying to get it to work.
 This comes from the fact that besides the *busy* pin theres no feedback from the display, the pin can be low showing the display is busy and high indicating it's not busy, but thats all.